This post is also available in: Nederlands

 TIP: Get a free flyer from the information centre and walk the street art route.
 In the flyer you can find the story behind the painting, told by the artist.

-Townsville is home to one of the largest army facilities of Australia.
+Townsville is home to one of the largest army facilities in Australia.
 Take a military history tour and learn about the history of the Army in North Queensland, as well as the position of Australia during WW2.

 Research center Great Barrier Reef